tc39/proposal-record-tuple/README.md

 console.log(getGithubUrl(profileRecord)) // https://github.com/rricard
 ```

 This is error-prone as both branches could easily get out of sync over time...
-We also want to avoid an ecoystem split where libraries choose which structures they want to operate on.

 Here is how we would write that function taking Records from this proposal and ordinary objects: